rost9 - stock.adobe.com

 “The problem arises if this approach is used to access a discussion forum, but once access is granted, a user starts spreading illegal information.
 Most people would expect there to be a way of holding that user legally accountable, but that is not possible where access is truly anonymous,” he said.

 The fact that most people do not understand how to manage passwords and do not follow best practices is yet another human-related factor that indicates that most people are unlikely to be able to manage their own identities, he said.

 “When thinking about the future of identity management, we can’t think about giving people more responsibility,” said Setsaas.

 In the light of these and other human-related challenges, he suggested a potential solution lies in the concept of an “identity custodian”, because while people want to be in control of their information, they do not really want to operate all on their own, particularly when things go wrong.

-“An identity custodian is a trusted entity that will take care of managing people’s identities, providing a link to their digital doubles, taking care of liability, providing someone to call if there is a problem, monitoring for risk or fraud, and account recovery,” said Setaas.
+“An identity custodian is a trusted entity that will take care of managing people’s identities, providing a link to their digital doubles, taking care of liability, providing someone to call if there is a problem, monitoring for risk or fraud, and account recovery,” said Setsaas.

 Digital custodian services could also include the facility to create a set of personas or roles, he suggested.
 “So for banking purposes, I would show my full profile, but I could have other personas for specific uses so that only the relevant or qualifying attributes are shared, such as age, gender and nationality.”

-And in the case of any suspected wrongdoing or illegal activity, Setaas said identity custodians could either help to prove there was no liability or provide a “high-friction” way to enable authorities to link a particular person to the individual behind it.
+And in the case of any suspected wrongdoing or illegal activity, Setsaas said identity custodians could either help to prove there was no liability or provide a “high-friction” way to enable authorities to link a particular person to the individual behind it.